-The application cycle for the 2020 Payne Fellows will open up on July 1st, 2019.
+The application cycle for the 2020 Payne Fellows is NOW OPEN!

 Please read carefully through the application requirements below, once you’re ready to apply, click the “START OR CONTINUE PAYNE ONLINE APPLICATION” button on the bottom of this page.